This user hasn't shared any biographical information

 Posts by admin

-DreamWorks Animation has unveiled this new behind-the-scenes featurette for ‘How to Train Your Dragon 2.’
+From DreamWorks Animation comes these two new clips from ‘How to Train Your Dragon 2.’
 The sequel checks in with Hiccup (Jay Baruchel) and his dragon pal, Toothless, five years after he brought humans and dragons together on the island of Berk.
 An outsider who’s now the village hero, Hiccup is on the verge of adulthood, with his chieftain father, Stoick the Vast (Gerard Butler), grooming him for responsibility.
 But he’d rather embrace what’s left of his carefree childhood.